The sun is shining wonderfully today, what is actually your favourite activity in weather like this?

 Let’s talk about our new project Balayage.
-Paul and you together developt the mixture of yarns.
+Paul and you together developed this blend of yarns.
 What were the reasons for you to go for a merino-alpaca fibre mix?

 "That‘s easy: I love alpaca!
 Just look at the animals - they‘re truly have a personality!
 And the wool is so soft and cushy.
 Alpaca generally is a great choice for colour work patterns, which I love to work on."

 As an expert for colours you were suggesting the colour palette for Balayage.
-Is the colour palette follow a special principle?
+Does the colour palette follow a special principle?

 Though this will definitely be a special yarn to you now, which is your favourite Pacuali yarn besides Balayage?

-"At H&H 2018, I fell in love with Alpaka Royal when I first held it in hands.
-Shortly after I designed the Winter on my Mind shawl with it - one of my absolute favourites.
-So soft and delicate, and a real eye-catcher, knit all with neutrals."
+"At H&H 2018, I fell in love with Alpaca Royal when I first held it my hands.
+Shortly after, I designed the Winter on my Mind shawl with it - one of my absolute favourites.
+So soft and delicate, and a real eye-catcher, knit with neutrals."

 Further beautiful triangle shawl designed by Melanie Berg, you can knit with our yarns.